Jim Vienneau

-James Francis Vienneau (born September 18, 1926) is an American retired music producer.
+James Francis Vienneau (September 18, 1926 – November 9, 2023) was an American record producer.
 He is best known for producing "It's Only Make Believe" by Conway Twitty.

 Childhood

-Jim Vienneau was born on September 18, 1926, to Marian Catherine "Mary" (née Boyne) (1891-1989) and Alfred Edmond Vienneau (1886-1966), in Albany, New York.
-He had two older siblings, Alfred Edmond (1918-1920) and Edmond Boyne "Ed" (1923-1995) Vienneau.
+Vienneau was born on September 18, 1926, to Marian Catherine "Mary" (née Boyne) (1891–1989) and Alfred Edmond Vienneau (1886–1966), in Albany, New York.
+He had two older siblings, Alfred Edmond (1918–1920) and Edmond Boyne "Ed" (1923–1995) Vienneau.
 Alfred Vienneau was an electrical salesman who was originally from New Brunswick, Canada, and Mary Boyne Vienneau was a housewife originally from Philmont, New York.
 When Jim was a toddler, the family moved to North Hempstead and later to Queens, New York.
 His maternal uncle was fellow music producer and mentor Frank Walker, the husband of Marian Vienneau's sister Laura Walker.